hackergrrl/friendpm/README.md

 # friendpm

-> Share all of the node packages in your cache with your friends via LAN and P2P networks.
+> Share, publish, and install node packages from your cache over the local

-Very **Work-in-Progress**.
+> network.

 ## Install